charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 (and check Julien Simon's great post on how to save even more on AWS sagemaker).

-## :warning: DO NOT FORGET TO TERMINATE ALL THE AWS RESOURCES WE CREATED
+## :warning: DO NOT FORGET TO TERMINATE THE AWS RESOURCES WE CREATED :warning: